Grief and Loss

 Your entire life imploding and exploding simultaneously – which is actually quite a trick and not for the faint of heart.

+Call grief what you will.
+At times it may be difficult to remember that you are not the only person who has, is, or will experience grief.
 In the article “What Is Grief” The Hospice Foundation of America sums it up well.
 Grief is normal.
 Grief is individual.
 There is no time table for grief.
 It’s not a train.
 Contrary to popular belief, there are no stages of grief.
 Unfortunately, we can’t just check off or cross off an emotion or perception and move on to the next step.
 If only we could.

 As a mental health therapist I focus on listening to your grief story and supporting you in whatever comes next – because only you may decide that.
 If you want to more about my therapy style, click this: